Cost to Build a Garden Wall

 How Many Bricks Do I Need?

-Calculating the number of bricks, you need is quite straightforward, if you are using standard-sized bricks.
-You calculate the number of m2 of brick you need.
-So, the length of the wall x the height of the wall.
-Then multiply this number by 60.
-This gives you the number of bricks for a half-brick thickness wall.
-For a full brick thickness wall, you'll just need to double the number.
+To do this, you calculate the number of m² of brick you need - the length of the wall multiplied by the height of the wall.
+You then multiply this number by 60, which gives you the number of bricks for a half-brick thickness wall.
+For a full brick-thickness wall, you'll just need to double the number.

 Brick Standards

-Brick standards are the expectations that all bricks should meet before they are sued in construction.
+Brick standards are the expectations that all bricks should meet before they are used in construction.
 It ensures that any construction made from these bricks will be safe and able to carry out its intended purpose.

 These standards are laid out by NHBC (National House Building Council) and are supported by the BDA (Brick Development Association).
 These two associations basically ensure that all bricks bought in the UK are strong and reliable.